naina1192/CE888/project/readme.md

 Data :

-Download the data from the Spider official website https://yale-lily.github.io/spider Data Content and Format
+Download the data from the Spider official website https://yale-lily.github.io/spider

-Question, SQL, and Parsed SQL
-Each file intrain.json and dev.json contains the following fields:
+Data Content and Format Question, SQL, and Parsed SQL Each file in train.json,dev.json, and train_others.json contains the following fields:

 question: the natural language question
 question_toks: the natural language question tokens